 - A former coworker not knowing Mr. Wilson’s employment status unwittingly let him access a secured area.

 Either way, there would appear to be a violation of airport security protocol.

 Upon return to the gate, Mr. Wilson was arrested by Charlotte Mecklenburg Police.
 After a maintenance inspection and a security check, the flight departed for Cancun running 2:50 late.

 Delta Captain Calls For All “Strong Males” To Contain Problem Passenger

 The next time that you hear “this is your captain speaking”, it may be your call to action.
 This was the case Friday night when Delta Airlines flight 1730 was flying from Los Angeles (LAX) to Atlanta Hartsfield International Airport.
 The suspect, in this case, was an off-duty flight attendant wearing a helmet, elbow and knee pads.
 This follows an incident last week where a passenger aboard Delta 386 from Los Angeles to Nashville tried to break into the cockpit yelling “we need to land this airplane”.

 About two hours before landing, the off-duty flight attendant commandeered the public address system and stated that he was “going to take the plane down”.
 He went on to advise passengers to return to their seats and prepare to don their oxygen masks.
-To be fair, this off-duty flight attendant may have been experiencing mental health issues.
+To be fair, this off-duty flight attendant may have been experiencing mental health issues and must be taken to alcohol detox center to cure her completely.
 The subsequent investigation will determine the cause of that person’s behavior.
 Regardless, when you are in the air, control must be quickly restored for the safety of everyone aboard.